Configuring Student Performance Ratings

 You’ll see two sections: Scores and Ratings, each with tools for adding, editing, activating, and deleting fields.

-3. Adding New Performance Fields
+3. Adding New Score Fields

 ➕ To Add a Score (Numeric Field):